 Trust has always been a big deal for me – I often hung out with a lot of these folks, partied with them, and most of us knew where each other lived and worked, so I tried not to burn too many bridges along the way.

-I always assumed that if any of those folks might be inclined to do anything with any of those recordings, it was best left up to them, not me.
+I always assumed that if any of those folks might be inclined to do anything with any of those recordings of their own music, it was best left up to them, not me.
 I wasn’t taping bands for profit, it was just to try and capture what I was able to of the scene I grew up in, and most bands were given copies of the recordings I made, although I’ve heard from a lot of folks that maybe I gave them to the wrong person in the group, or they got lost, etc.

 Unfortunately, when I first started taping bands, it happened too many times that I just handed the original tapes to some of those bands, and never saw or heard from them again, so a few possible gems have been lost forever, it seems.
 Eventually I solved that problem by running multiple decks at a show, so I could hand a master tape to someone in the band right after their set, and still have a master tape for my archives.

-Except for paying to keep my decks in good working order, I haven’t made any real effort to re-master most of the audio I’ve been digitizing.
-I have a small home studio and could have a go with any of it, but it’s been taking enough time just to sort through all these artifacts, so the decision was made to just digitize everything as is, but in a bitrate / resolution that would allow folks to work on it more if they wanted to.
+That said, except for paying to keep my decks in good working order, I haven’t made any real effort to re-master most of the audio I’ve been digitizing.
+I have a small home studio and could have a go with any of it, but it’s been taking enough time just to sort through all these artifacts, so the decision was made to just digitize everything as is, but in a hi-res format that would allow folks to work on it more if they wanted to – generally speaking, that’s 24-bit/48kHz sample rate.
 And of course, I have taken great care to manually align the playback head Azimuth for each tape I transfer.
 If that sounds uber-nerdy, it kind of is, but I think it’s worth the extra effort.
+As for mp3s, you’re free to do what you want in the privacy of your own home, but we try to refrain from using that kind of language around here.

 For anyone who is curious about what I’m up to with all these archival recordings, feel free to check out these blog posts: